danny00747/tfe-report/src/08_implementation.md

     void partialUpdate(@MappingTarget User user, UserInfoDTO userInfoDTO);

 }
 ```

 At compile time, the MapStruct annotation processor plugin will pick up the `BookingMapper` interface and generate
 an implementation for it.
-The `BookingMapperImpl` class implements all `BookingMapper` interface methods which maps
+The `BookingMapperImpl` class implements all `BookingMapper` interface methods which one of
-our `Booking` fields to the `BookingDTO` fields and contrariwise.
+them (`toDto`) maps the `Booking` class fields to the `BookingDTO` class fields.

 ### Mail Service

-To send mails to customers for instance a successful booking confirmation, **SendGrid API** was used as an
+To send mails to customers upon a successful booking confirmation, **SendGrid API** was used as an
 Email Delivery Service.

 ```{=latex}